 5. Homemade Jello

 Homemade jello packets have some nasty fake ingredients, but it is simple to make a healthy version at home.
-With water kefir or kombucha as the base for a vitamin and probiotic boost!
+With homemade Jello, you can customize the flavors, add vitamins, or even use delicious water kefir or kombucha as the base for a vitamin and probiotic boost!
 Plus, kids love it!

 6. Wrinkle Reducer

 You know those $50+ wrinkle reducer miracle creams that don’t work?
 Save a lot of money by just taking gelatin internally each day and using coconut oil for skin care!
 Gelatin is essentially cooked, powdered collagen (that ingredient they charge you an arm and a leg for that doesn’t even work well externally…).

 Taking gelatin internally provides the body the building blocks to build great skin, hair and nails from the inside out and helps reduce wrinkles and stretch marks, as I’ve found since mine are dimensioning the more I take it.

 Do you have constipation or digestive issues?
 Gelatin might help!

 Nourishing Traditions and much of the information I’ve read from the Weston A. Price foundation recommend Gelatin (usually in the form of bone broth) as a digestive aid, as it can sooth and help heal the digestive tract.
 I’ve noticed tremendous benefits in our son who we put on the GAPS protocol, and I’ve also seen daily intake helps keep bowels smooth and regular.

 Gelatin also provides the building blocks for healthy joints and people with arthritis, joint injuries, or joint pain might notice a substantial difference from incorporating gelatin rich foods and supplements.
 Even WebMD talks about the joint uses of Gelatin: